German and Turkish police bust crime ring at call center | DW | 19.12.2020

 The suspects reportedly told senior citizens that their valuables weren't safe at their home or at the bank and that they would send police to collect them for safekeeping.

-Citing police, the Rheinische Post reported that authorities had seized cash worth €1.7 million ($2 million) during the raids in early December, as well as 5 kilograms (11 pounds) of gold, 41 high-end cars and 87 properties including luxury homes and hotels totaling €105 million.
+Citing police, the Rheinische Post reported that authorities seized cash worth €1.7 million euros ($2 million) during the raids in early December, as well as 5 kilograms (11 pounds) of gold, 41 high-end cars, and 87 properties including luxury homes and hotels totaling €105 million.

-The newspaper said 38 people had been arrested earlier this month and 48 locations searched in addition to the call center, adding that the architects of the criminal operation had previously been expelled from Germany for criminal offenses.
+The newspaper said 38 people were arrested earlier this month and 48 locations were searched in addition to the call center, adding that the architects of the criminal operation had previously been expelled from Germany for criminal offenses.

 "In this call center, there were members of families that lived in Germany before but were deported because of crimes," Thomas Jungbluth of the state criminal police in the western state of North Rhine-Westphalia told the Rheinische Post.
 "They resettled in Turkey."